sg893052/sonic-buildimage/base/autonego_and_link_training.md

     PORTMODE = "speed[:fec[:duplex]]"

-        fec defaults to "none" is not specified duplex defaults to "full-duplex" is not specified
+        fec defaults to "none" if not specified duplex defaults to "full-duplex" if not specified
 ```

 **Example**